-VT PPM Global Dynamic Fund Type of Scheme: UCITS scheme PRN: 914472 Investment Objective & Policy: The investment objective of the Fund is to generate capital growth over the medium to long term (5 to 10 years).
-The Fund will seek to achieve its objective by investing in a globally diversified portfolio, primarily (70%+) consisting of a range of open-ended funds and other collective investment vehicles such as investment trusts and exchange traded funds which will provide exposure to asset classes including equities, fixed income, money market instruments, cash, property and commodities.
-The Fund may also invest in transferable securities, fixed income, money market instruments, deposits, cash and near cash.
-The Fund will be actively managed with the underlying exposure to different asset classes varying (i.e. being dynamic) based on the Investment Manager's assessment as to wider market conditions and which investments will best assist in the objective of the Fund being achieved.
-The Fund will not have any particular geographic, industry or economic sector focus and as such weightings in these may vary as required.
-Derivatives: The Fund may hold derivatives for Efficient Portfolio Management purposes.
+VT Johnston Multi-Asset Cautious Fund Type of Scheme: UCITS scheme Investment Manager: Valu-Trac Investment Management Limited Investment Adviser: Downing LLP PRN: 926098 Investment Objective & Policy: The investment objective of the Fund is to provide income whilst also achieving capital growth in excess of the Bank of England base rate (net of management fees and underlying fund charges) over the medium to long term (5 years).
+The Fund will seek to achieve its objective by investing at least 80% in a portfolio consisting of a range of OEICS, Unit Trusts, other collective investment vehicles (including exchanged traded funds and funds managed and/or operated by the ACD) providing exposure to assets which are diversified globally including equities, fixed income, money market instruments, cash, property, infrastructure and commodities.
+It is expected that the exposure to equities will be approximately 25-55%.
+The Fund may also invest in equities, fixed income, money market instruments, deposits, cash and near cash.
+The Fund will be actively managed with the underlying exposure to different asset classes varying based on the ACD's assessment as to wider market conditions and which investments will best assist in the objective of the Fund being achieved.
+The Bank of England base rate has been selected as a target with a view to allowing assessment as to whether shareholders' investments are growing relative to a widely understood measure of investment returns.
+Save as noted above the Fund will not have any particular geographic, industry or economic sector focus and as such weightings in these may vary as required.
+Foreign currency exposure through non-UK based investments may be hedged back to sterling.
+Derivatives: It is not expected that derivatives will be used frequently (if at all).
+However, the Fund may hold derivatives for EPM purposes (including hedging).
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.
-Benchmark: The Advisor Fund Index (AFI) Balanced Benchmark may be used as a comparator benchmark for this Fund).
-The performance of the Fund can be compared against that of the benchmark.
-This benchmark has been selected as it is considered that this index most closely reflects the investments which the Fund will make (and its risk/return objectives) at the current time.
-For the avoidance of doubt, the Investment Manager is not bound or influenced by the index when making its decisions and can make investments that are not included in the index.
+The Fund may invest in other collective investment schemes which may themselves use derivatives for investment purposes.

+Benchmark: A target for the Fund's performance has been set by reference to the Bank of England Base Rate over a five year period.

-Accounting date: 30 September (final)
+Accounting date: 31 January (final)

-31 March (interim)
+30 April, 31 July, 31 October (interim)

-Income distribution/allocation dates: By 30 November
+Income distribution/allocation dates: Final: By 30 March Interim: By 30 June, 30 September, 30 December

-Shares Classes: Class A (Accumulation)
+Class A (Income, Accumulation) Shares Classes:

-Initial charge: Class A - 0%
+Initial charge: Nil

 Redemption Charge: Nil

 Switching Charge: Nil

-Annual Management Charge: £25,000 1 per annum plus
+Annual Management Charge: £30,000 1 per annum plus

-Charges taken from: Class A - 0.50% per annum of the Net Asset Value of the Sub-fund attributable to the relevant Class (plus VAT if applicable).
-Income
+Class A - 0.10% per annum

+of the Net Asset Value of the Sub-fund attributable to the relevant Class (plus VAT if applicable).

+Performance Fee: No.

+Charges taken from: Capital

+(Note: deducting charges from capital may erode or constrain capital growth)

 Investment minima: 2

-Lump sum subscription Class A - £1,000

-Тор-ир Class A - £500

-Holding Class A - £1,000

-Regular saving: £250 per month

-Redemption N/A (provided minimum holding is maintained)

-Switching N/A (provided minimum holding is maintained)

-Initial price of Shares: £1

-1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 June each year (from 1 June 2020).
-In the event of negative inflation, the fixed element of the fee will remain unchanged.
-2 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
+In the event of negative inflation, this fee will remain 2 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.